Alys Beach, Florida: History

 Alys Beach modern history began in 1970s, when the Stephens family purchased the 158 acre property at auction.
 The family had been vacationing in the area for many years, and wanted to provide a permanent retreat for an extended family and their employees.
-Family patriarch Elton Stephens named estate after his beloved, Alys Robinson Stephens (1910–1996).
+Family patriarch Elton Bryson Stephens Sr. named estate after his wife, Alys Robinson Stephens.

 Education

 Walton County School District is the local school district.
 It is zoned to Dune Lakes Elementary School.